Laurent-c4/MovieHunter/README.md

 Movie Guru

 ## Description
 This is a movie search app that allows users to search for movies and view the movie details.
-The app also allows users to save their favorite movies to a list.
+The app also allows users to watch movie trailers where available.

 ## Table of Contents
 * [Installation](#installation)